In accordance with Sections 4, 5 and 5A of the Land Tax Act 1936, an exemption or relief from land tax may be granted in the following circumstances:

 Motels, Hotels, Service Apartments and other similar accommodation

-From 2010-11 the exemption, or partial exemption, extends to motels, hotels, services apartments and other similar accommodation.
+An exemption or partial exemption extends to motels, hotels, services apartments and other similar accommodation.
 The area used for the hotel, motel, set of serviced holiday apartments or other similar accommodation will be taken to be the area used for business or commercial purposes.

 To apply for an exemption, you need to complete an Application for Residential Exemption Form once you have moved in.
 (If you have recently completed building your home, please include a Schedule 19A - Statement of Compliance when you send your Application for Residential Exemption to RevenueSA.)